-This Protocol provides guidance to event organisers planning an 'event' within the ACT and/or are seeking to pilot a COVID safe event which goes beyond those permitted by the Public Health Directions by applying for an exemption.
+This Protocol provides guidance to event organisers planning an 'event' within the ACT which goes beyond those permitted by the Public Health Directions by applying for an exemption.

 Background

 Large events, including mass gatherings, present a high risk for COVID-19 transmission due to the crowd density, number of participants involved, difficulties in maintaining safe physical distancing, contact tracing complexities, and the potential for widespread infection dispersion with the return of participants to their home locations.